-The Royal College of Ophthalmologists (RCOphth) is delighted to announce that the National Ophthalmology Database (NOD) Audit: Age-Related Macular Degeneration has now received funding for three years, enabling this important programme of long-term research and data gathering to begin.
+The National Ophthalmology Database (NOD) Audit: Age-Related Macular Degeneration has now received funding for three years, enabling this important programme of long-term research and data gathering to begin.

 Age-related macular degeneration (AMD) remains a leading cause of sight impairment despite new treatment options.
 It is estimated to affect 600,000 people in the UK, with 39,800 patients developing “wet” AMD each year.